gautamlovecoding/mongoose-copy-data/readme.md

 6. Once the data copy is complete, the tool will display a success message for each copied collection.

-## Version

-The current version of the Database Copy Utility is 2.0.0.

 ## Dependencies